digitalbazaar/http-client/README.md

 // use an agent to avoid self-signed certificate errors const agent = new https.Agent({rejectUnauthorized: false});
 try {
-  result = await httpClient.post('http://httpbin.org/json', {
+  const response = await httpClient.post('http://httpbin.org/json', {
     agent,
     // `json` is the payload or body of the POST request
     json: {some: 'data'}
   });
-  return result.data;
+  return response.data;
 } catch(e) {
   // status is HTTP status code
   // data is JSON error from the server